How Whatfix evolved its pricing and go-to-market strategy

 The first few partners came in-bound, but now we have a dedicated team in place to focus on partners.

 In hindsight, until and unless you have a clear template, no point of running behind partners.

 Outbound marketing is another major channel that we are expanding.
-For this we have recruited a specialist who is responsible for building and scaling a team, with major focus on events & email marketing.
+For this, we have recruited a specialist who is responsible for building and scaling a team, with a major focus on events & email marketing.

 Further on we expanded our inbound marketing efforts with more emphasis on content (blogging), brand building, and engagement on social media and Q&A platforms.
 We have also been adding dedicated resources to take these efforts to the next level.

 Every quarter we experiment new channels and if it works, we scale the same.
 The latest experiment that we have initiated is account-based marketing.

 One of the tough things in a start-up is to transition from the founders to a more “institutional sales” team.
 Have you made that transition?